Case study · UX leadership · Design systems · Cross-functional

 The metrics tell part of the story.
 Design-system-compliant screens went from approximately 35% to 75%.
 Defects in QA dropped by half.
 Developer onboarding sped up by 30%.
 CSS payload shrank by 20%.
 But the number that mattered most wasn't in any dashboard.

 When I joined, design wasn't trusted as a problem-solving function.
-By the time I left, it was embedded in engineering planning and seen as a strategic contributor — not a delivery bottleneck.
+By the time I left, it was embedded in engineering planning and seen as a strategic contributor.
+Not a delivery bottleneck.

 The chapter model was running independently.
 Engineers were defaulting to the design system.
 The shift didn't happen because of tooling.
 It happened because we rebuilt the relationship between two teams who needed each other and didn't know how to work together yet.